caciolai/Generative-Dog-Images-with-DCGAN-and-BigGAN/README.md

-# Generative Dog Images with BigGan
+# Generative Dog Images with DCGAN and BigGan

 This is the project for the course of Vision and Perception (A.Y.
 2019/2020).
 The project consists in implementing a Generative Adversarial Network (GAN) for image generation, specifically for dog image generation.